Visions of the Royal Pavilion Estate

 Prints & Drawings Gallery

-This display will showcase rarely-seen views of the Royal Pavilion Estate dating back to the 1760s, as well as cutting-edge digital reconstructions of how it might have looked.
-Illustrations from the earliest printed books about the estate will sit beside unrealised designs, early municipal maps and 20th century plans and images.
+This display showcases rarely-seen views of the Royal Pavilion Estate dating back to the 1760s, as well as cutting-edge digital reconstructions of how it might have looked.
+Illustrations from the earliest printed books about the estate sit beside unrealised designs, early municipal maps and 20th century plans and images.
 Almost all the images on display are sourced from the city’s collections and archives.

 - Images of the Estate before the Royal Pavilion was built, and early designs commissioned by the Prince Regent by Henry Holland (1801, Marine Pavilion)